louthy/language-ext/README.md

 ```
 Even if you don't agree with this non-idiomatic approach, all of the camelCase static functions have fluent variants, so actually you never have to see the 'non-standard' stuff.

+_If you're not using C# 6 yet, then you can still use this library.
+Anywhere in the docs below where you see a camelCase function it can be accessed by prefixing with `Prelude.`_

 ### Getting started

 __Core__